Shūji Masutani: Biography

+Investigative Committee to defuse claims from rivals that he was not adequately committed to modernizing the LDP's organizational structure.
+Similarly, later that same year, he was appointed chairman of the Investigative Commission on Security, in order to nullify claims from hawks within the LDP that Ikeda was soft on national security but without antagonizing the left-wing parties.
+Masutani remained in the latter post until 1967, when Naka Funada became the chairman of the commission.

 In October 1972 Masutani retired from politics and died of heart attack in Noto, Ishikawa Prefecture, on 18 August 1983.

 Masutani was the recipient of the Order of the Rising Sun, First Class Grand Cordon, which was awarded to him 1961.